 - Place the carrots and sweet potato slices in a medium pan and add just enough water to cover them.
 Cover and bring to a boil.
 Reduce heat and simmer about 20 minutes or until tender.
 Drain the water.

-- Add the cooked carrots and sweet potatoes, melted butter, eggs, sugar, flour, baking powder, vanilla and orange extracts, salt and nutmeg to the blender and blend until thoroughly combined.
+- Add the cooked carrots and sweet potatoes, melted butter, eggs, sugar, flour, baking powder, vanilla and orange extracts, salt, cinnamon and nutmeg to the blender and blend until thoroughly combined.

 - Pour the mixture into a 9-inch pie dish and bake at 350 degrees for 40 minutes.